Living-with-machines/station-to-station/README.md

 ## Acknowledgements

-We thank Ted Cheers and the Railway and Canal Historical Society for sharing the OOXML-formatted _Railway Passenger Stations in Great Britain: a Chronology_ byMichael Quick.
+Original data from _Railway Passenger Stations in Great Britain: a Chronology_ by Michael Quick.
+Used with permission from The Railway and Canal Historical Society ©.

 Work for this paper was produced as part of Living with Machines.
 This project, funded by the UK Research and Innovation (UKRI) Strategic Priority Fund, is a multidisciplinary collaboration delivered by the Arts and Humanities Research Council (AHRC), with The Alan Turing Institute, the British Library and the Universities of Cambridge, East Anglia, Exeter, and Queen Mary University of London.

 ## License